OmniWatch vs. Norton LifeLock 2026: Budget-Friendly Coverage or Premium Identity Theft Protection?

 Read OmniWatch Review

-Get Norton LifeLock
+Get LifeLock

-Read Norton LifeLock Review
+Read LifeLock Review

 OmniWatch plans

 OmniWatch offers three plans.
-Basic and Elite cover one person.
+Standard and Elite cover one person.
 Elite provides the best value, offering comprehensive credit monitoring and protection against scams and ransomware.
 The Family plan offers the same features as the Elite plan, but it covers two people.

-• Basic: Up to $2 million in identity theft insurance is included.
+• Standard: Up to $2 million in identity theft insurance is included.
 It also offers dark web monitoring and one-bureau credit monitoring.
 There are also additional security tools, such as AI-powered scam detection for emails and texts, a virtual private network (VPN), and antivirus protection.

 OmniWatch Alerts tab filtered by data breach alerts

-Norton LifeLock plans
+LifeLock plans

 LifeLock main dashboard